-11.6 Money laundering
+10.6 Money laundering

-The preparation of an LPA for clients does not itself constitute a 'financial transaction' for the purposes of the Money Laundering Regulations 2007.
-However, a solicitor acting for property and financial affairs LPA attorney, or acting as an attorney themselves, is likely to be undertaking 'relevant business'.
+The preparation of an LPA for clients does not itself constitute a "financial transaction" for the purposes of the Money Laundering Regulations 2007.

-For further advice see the Law Society's practice note on Anti-money laundering.
+However, a solicitor acting on the instructions of an attorney of a property and financial affairs LPA, or acting as an attorney themselves, is likely to be undertaking "relevant business".

+For further advice, see the Legal Sector Affinity Group's anti-money laundering guidance for the legal sector.

-11.7 Statutory wills
+10.7 Statutory wills